curlywallst/python-p3-v2-cli-orm-lab/README.md

     list_department_employees(department)
 ```

-In list department we print the details of the selected department and call the `list_department_employees` function to print the employees for that depatment.
+In list department, after we print the details of the selected department, we call the `list_department_employees` function to print the employees for that department.

 ```py

 def list_department_employees(department):
     print_separator()
     print(f"Employees of {department.name}:")